L400-RTI/Training-material/modules/04 - Ingestion.md

 When manipulating data in the Eventstream service, we have the tranformations part of the Eventstream processor.

-> [NOTE]
-> * This section is a bit hard to parse.
-> * Can you be more specific about "fast" - quantify what's the difference?

 #### Shortcuts

 To enhance the performance of queries over external data, Microsoft Fabric offers a feature known as query acceleration for OneLake shortcuts.
 This feature allows users to define a policy specifying the number of days to cache data from external delta tables, thereby improving query performance and reducing latency.
 It applies to data from various sources, including Azure Data Lake Store Gen1, Amazon S3, Google Cloud Services, and Azure Blob Storage.